deton57/oke-labs/oke-rancher/cluster.md

 -----END PUBLIC KEY-----
 ```

 Copy the whole key and minimize the Mobaxterm window (we will need it later).

-5. Open OCI Console
-Click on the top right corner on the profile,
+5. Open OCI Console Click on the top right corner of the profile,
 and then click on your account name.

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/user-account.PNG)